 Among the over 1200 historical mechanical calculating machines on display at the Arithmeum there are two replicas of (parts of) machines invented by Charles Babbage (1791-1871), an English mathematician and inventor who is often described as the “Father of Computing” for his contributions to the basic design of the computer — a century or more ahead of his time!
 He first started developing his Difference Engine in 1822.

-From 1833 onwards, Babbage worked on the concept of the Analytical Engine, which despite being purely mechanical contained essentially all the components of a modern computer.
-He never did get it to work properly, because one or another of the mechanical parts was always failing, but the programs he wrote for it bear an amazing resemblance to the modern computer programs that we use today.
+From 1833 onwards, Babbage worked with his colleague Ada Lovelace (1815–1852) on the concept of the Analytical Engine, which despite being purely mechanical contained essentially all the components of a modern computer.
+They never did get it to work properly, because one or another of the mechanical parts was always failing, but the programs they wrote for it bear an amazing resemblance to the modern computer programs that we use today.

 Here’s an exhibit to warm the heart of anyone who was halfway serious about high school math in the pre-electronic era: a slide rule complete with instructions on how to use it and a good explanation of the principle behind it — calculating with the aid of logarithms.
 I still have two or three slide rules around the house (including one on a shelf by my desk), but I haven’t used them for years since a 5-Euro pocket calculator can now achieve the same results, or better.
 In high school the real math freaks used to wear 36-inch slide rules in a scabbard on their belts, like a sword.
 I wasn’t in that league, but always had my normal 10-inch slide rule with me and would have felt lost without it.

 My photos in this post are from 2006.
 I revised the text in 2018.